Retrievals of Protoplanetary Disk Parameters using Thermochemical Models: I. Disk Gas Mass from Hydrogen Deuteride

 There are more parameters that can be adjusted in the code, but the 15 parameters already make the modeling a high-dimensional problem.
 The distribution of observables can be expressed as a function of physical parameters or vice versa.
 We do not use a grid of models to probe the prior and posterior space since the discrete selection of parameters appears as an artificial pattern in the input distribution, which may be passed down to the output distribution, increasing noise in the output distribution.

 Table \ref{tab:para} shows the 15 free parameters for the Monte Carlo method and their corresponding ranges.
 Most of the parameters are selected randomly with uniform distributions on a log scale.
 We work in log space to cover the wide dynamic range of the physical parameters and analyze the statistical relationships in log-log space.
 We use uniform distributions on a log scale since many physical parameters follow the power-law distribution (e.g., stellar mass, \citet{lada03}).
 There are a few parameters that we do not sample in the log space.
-These parameters either have a narrow range (disk scale height) or are exponent values (disk surface density power index, dust size distribution power index, disk flaring angle index).
+These parameters either have a narrow range (disk scale height) or are exponent values (disk surface density power index, dust size distribution power index, disk flaring index).
 A random selection in the uniform distributions is assumed since we do not know the distributions of these parameters in reality.
 If the distributions of any of the parameters are known, we can resample from the current distribution to match the known distributions.
 Figure \ref{f2} shows the distribution of the disk mass {\it vs.} stellar mass for the 3000 disk models, with the color of points denoting the luminosity of the central star.
 The range of physical parameters in this study is significantly larger than the physical parameters found in observed disks (e.g., $M_{\rm disk} > 0.1 M_\odot$).